wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/integration-patterns-and-soa/rest-to-soap-service/README.md

 ## Implementation

-* Create a new Ballerina project named `exposing-soap-service`.
+* Create a new Ballerina project named `rest-to-soap-service`.
     ```bash
-    $ ballerina new exposing-soap-service
+    $ ballerina new rest-to-soap-service
     ```

-* Navigate to the exposing-soap-service directory.
+* Navigate to the rest-to-soap-service directory.

 * Add a new module named `stockquote_service` to the project.